+Chief Technology Officer

+Director, Technology Services & Support

+Desktop Services

+Network Services

-Chief Technology Officer Director, Technology Services & Support Desktop Services Network Services The Strategic Technology Advisory Committee (STAC)
+The Strategic Technology Advisory Committee (STAC)

-I. TELECOM IDF/MDF ROOMS

-- A. Minimum size of the IDF is to be 8' x 9'. - B. Minimum size of the MDF is to be 10' x 13' and shall not be co-located with electrical equipment due to EMI-mechanical noise transmitted from the electrical equipment. - C. IDF should have a hard ceiling for security purposes. - D. IDF/MDF rooms should not have any water sprinklers in the room. - E. Room must be well lit.
+- I. TELECOM IDF/MDF ROOMS - A. Minimum size of the IDF is to be 8' x 9'. - B. Minimum size of the MDF is to be $10' \times 13'$ and shall not be co-located with electrical equipment due to EMI-mechanical noise transmitted from the electrical equipment. - C. IDF should have a hard ceiling for security purposes. - D. IDF/MDF rooms should not have any water sprinklers in the room. - E. Room must be well lit.
 Lighting fixtures shall be coordinated with any horizontal cable tray or other ceiling mounted equipment. - F. No equipment other than that related to the voice/data network should be located in the IDF's/MDF's.
 This includes but not limited to FACP, lighting control equipment, electrical panels, EMS, etc. - G. Regular 110v receptacles should be located at standard locations around the room.

-- I. There should be 3' of clear space on all 4 sides of the 2' x 3.25' cabinet.
-If necessary for placement of an additional cabinet or future placement of an additional cabinet this requirement can be modified to 3' of clear space in the front, rear and one side of the cabinet. - J. Lock to IDF/MDF must be uniquely keyed and only Technology Services & Support staff is to be issued keys.
-In cases where an IDF is shared with Maintenance & Operation (M&O), only essential M&O staff is to have keys to the IDF/MDF (i.e. Engineers, Director, and Assistant Director).
-Before issuing a key to anyone for any IDF/MDF the Director of Technology Services & Support must be consulted. - K. Where possible, doors to the IDF/MDF should not have windows or signage other than room numbers (for security purposes).
+- H. Some form of standalone air conditioning must be provided to adequately cool the space when fully equipped.
+Cooling capacity shall be calculated taking into account all equipment planned for the room.
+Rooms should not be on building Air system.
+Wall or floor mounted AC equipment preferred.
+In no case shall AC equipment be located above IT equipment racks.
+Roof mounted package units are also acceptable for single story buildings or IDF Rooms located on the top floor of a multi-storied building. - I. There should be 3' of clear space on all 4 sides of the 2' x 3.25' cabinet.
+If necessary for placement of an additional cabinet or future placement of an additional cabinet this requirement can be modified to 3' of clear space in the front, rear and one side of the cabinet. - J. Access to IDF/MDF to be by electronic key card or keypad, and only Technology Services & Support staff is to be issued access cards or codes.
+In cases where an IDF is shared with Maintenance & Operation (M&O), only essential M&O staff is to have access to the IDF/MDF (i.e. Engineers, Director, and Assistant Director).
+Before issuing an access card or code to anyone for any IDF/MDF the Director of Technology Services & Support must be consulted. - K. Where possible, doors to the IDF/MDF should not have windows or signage other than room numbers (for security purposes).
 If IDF/MDF doors must have windows, windows are to be blacked out. - L. A phone is to be located on one wall of the IDF/MDF room, typically on the door wall.

+II.
 CABINETS

 - A. Refer to the document SCC TSS Telecommunications Cabling Materials List for standard cabinet models and accessories (fan kit). - B. Secure cabinet(s) to floor utilizing CPI brackets and drop-in anchors. - C. Secure top of cabinet(s) utilizing appropriate size ladder rack attached to cabinet with CPI elevation kits. - D. Install CPI vertical wire managers and fan-kits to cabinet.
-Fans shall be connected to power and - E. Install cabinet provided vertical wire management @ rear of cabinet. - F. Install square punched rails in cabinet; contractor to provide necessary cage nuts and mounting screws for all equipment being installed in rack. - G. Install hardware in cabinet based on 1. = top U holes: - 1.
+Fans shall be connected to power and operational. - E. Install cabinet provided vertical wire management @ rear of cabinet. - F. Install square punched rails in cabinet; contractor to provide necessary cage nuts and mounting screws for all equipment being installed in rack. - G. Install hardware in cabinet based on 1. = top U holes: - 1.
 Fiber LIU (with single-mode fiber terminated first left to right and then followed by MM).
 LIU shall be installed in the top 1U of the cabinet - 2.
-Wire management shall be installed on the sides of the patch panels as well as between each Data/Voice patch panel
+Wire management shall be installed on the sides of the patch panels as well as between each Data/ Voice patch panel